 How Often Should I Microneedle?

-0.25 mm — use to boost the absorption rate of creams, serums, and other topical products
+0.25 mm — To boost the absorption rate of creams, serums, and other topical products

-0.50 mm — use for fine lines, mild wrinkles, scarring, and sun damage
+0.50 mm — For fine lines, mild wrinkles, scarring, and sun damage

-0.75 mm — use for mild to moderate scars, hyperpigmentation, and wrinkles
+1.0 mm — For mild to moderate scars, hyperpigmentation, and wrinkles

-1.0 mm — use for moderate to deep acne scars, stretch marks, scarring, hyperpigmentation, stretch marks, and wrinkles
+1.5 mm — For moderate to deep acne scars, stretch marks, scarring, hyperpigmentation, stretch marks, and wrinkles (not recommended for facial use)

 I mostly use the standard 1.0 mm for my face and 0.50 mm for under eyes.
-Here’s the set I purchased from PuruSkin:
+You can use code BECCA20414 for a discount!

 And there you have it.
 I really hope this blog post was helpful!
 Have you tried derma rolling before?
 Let me know in the comments! 👇